syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Drawer/Style.md

 ---
 layout: post
-title: Style | WindowsForms | Syncfusion
+title: Style in Windows Forms Navigation Drawer control | Syncfusion
-description:  Style
+description: Learn about Style support in Syncfusion Windows Forms Navigation Drawer control, its elements and more details.
 platform: WindowsForms
 control: NavigationDrawer
 documentation: ug
 ---

-# Style
+# Style in Windows Forms Navigation Drawer

 NavigationDrawer control has rich set of themes for professional representation.
 You can easily modify the look and feel of the NavigationDrawer using the built-in themes.